IchildYu/IDAGolangHelper/README.md

 Similar to that of original IDAGolangHelper.
 But this can be wrong.
 So I added `Set gopclntab manually` option if you can find the correct address.
 How to find gopclntab manually is not the topic here.

+All functions below rely on gopclntab and version.

 ## Rename functions

 Similar to that of original IDAGolangHelper.